-Last Saturday afternoon was gorgeous, I hit the jackpot and got an early admit, so I was walking out of the hospital at 3 pm, at least 2 hours before I expected to.
-I snapped my pannier to my bike, rolled up my scrubs, and kicked off downhill towards the hospital entrance.
+Last Saturday afternoon was gorgeous, I got an early admit so I was walking out of the hospital at 3 pm, 2 hours before I expected to.
+I snapped the pannier to my bike, rolled up my scrubs, and kicked off downhill towards the hospital entrance.
 As my bike lazily rolled towards the street, I heard yelling on my left and turned my head to see what was going on.
-Four security guards were standing around a young black woman who was crying and staggering towards the street, catching herself intermittently on the brick wall of the hospital or the concrete pillars holding up the parking garage.
+Four security guards were standing around a young black woman who was crying and staggering towards the street, catching herself intermittently on the brick wall of the hospital and the concrete pillars holding up the parking garage.
 She was wearing shorts, a grey t-shirt, and hospital socks.
 She had spittle running down her shirt and foam in her mouth.
 She looked unwell.

-Now I’m a white man in scrubs, and I shamelessly used that social capital, ignoring his command, and continued to walk toward them.
-I said that I was a student doctor who worked at the hospital, and asked what was going on.
+Now I’m a white man in scrubs and I shamelessly used that social capital, ignoring his command and continuing to walk forward.
+I said that I was a student doctor who worked at the hospital and asked what was going on.
 One of the other guards quickly stepped between us and told me that the girl was admitted for a seizure disorder, but that her ED workup was negative.
 He said she tried to leave the hospital on her own, and was eventually discharged AMA (against medical advice).
 He then handed me a plastic bag full of her medications, grateful for the chance to be relieved of responsibility.
 I took the bag and sat down on the sidewalk in front of the girl as the four guards walked away.

 The girl didn’t like me.
 She didn’t like the fact that I was sitting with her.
 She didn’t like the fact that I put my hand between her skull and the concrete.
 She didn’t want to be in the hospital.
 She didn’t want me to call a cab to take her home.
 She didn’t know why her boyfriend wasn’t there.
 Every few minutes she stood up and staggered a couple feet only to sink back to the ground, sometimes spilling onto her back, shaking and spitting, her eyes rolling to the back of her head.
 These spells only lasted a few seconds, during which I tried to keep her from biting her tongue.
 She would then sit back up and start crying again, unable to articulate much beyond her emotions.